Michelle Satter

 She continues to breathe life into the film industry both in the US and abroad and leaves her indelible mark on our industry at every turn.

-Michele is an innovator, a trailblazer, and we are beyond lucky to have spend an hour with her.
+Michelle is an innovator, a trailblazer, and we are beyond lucky to have spent an hour with her.

 Previous